 Nutrition as government policy

 China is one of the nations that actively support public nutrition.
+It is even regarded as a basic human right.
 This means that the government finances R&D into the field of food fortification and the promotion of fortified foods, as a means to enhance the general state of nutrition of the population.

 This is not surprising, because the concepts of food, nutrition and medicine are much more intertwined in Chinese culture (Traditional Chinese Medicine TCM) than in the West.